waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Outcome:** Pathfinding failed.
 Realized the boulder at (6, 16) was blocking the way.
 *   **Update:** Pushed the boulder at (6, 16) to (10, 17) to connect the west and east ground floors.

-**Hypothesis 3 (Current):** Solving the eastern boulder puzzle is a prerequisite to solving the western puzzle and opening the barrier at (10, 13).
+**Hypothesis 3 (Failed - Attempt 1):** Solving the eastern boulder puzzle is a prerequisite to solving the western puzzle and opening the barrier at (10, 13).
+*   **Test:** Navigated to the eastern elevated platform and pushed the boulder at (15, 3) onto the switch at (18, 14).
+Moved to (9, 13) to observe the barrier.
+*   **Outcome:** The barrier at (10, 13) remains closed.
+*   **Conclusion:** Hypothesis 3 is false.
+The eastern puzzle does not control the barrier at (10, 13) on its own.

+**Hypothesis 4 (Revisiting Hypothesis 2):** Pushing the boulder *off* the switch at (3, 10) will open the barrier at (10, 13).
+*   **Rationale:** Both "on" states for the western and eastern switches failed to open the barrier.
+The opposite state (western switch "off") is the next logical condition to test.
+This was previously blocked but is now accessible.
 *   **Test Plan:**
-    1. Navigate to the eastern elevated platform via the steps at (16, 8).
+    1. Navigate to the western puzzle area.
-    2. Use `boulder_path_planner` to push the boulder at (15, 3) onto the switch at (18, 14).
+    2. Push the boulder currently at (3, 10) south to (3, 11).
-    3. Move to a position to observe the barrier at (10, 13) and check its state.
+    3. Return to the observation point at (9, 13) to check the barrier's state.